npinzunza/PHY381C_Final_Project_Group_E/README.md

 The winrates and number of moves it takes to win are compared in ```statistics.ipynb``` but are reiterated here.

 In the modified version of solitaire which we simulated, the Yan strategy had a winrate of ~20% using an Italian deck.
 Our strategy had a winrate of ~73.6%.
 We took 1000 trials.
 The average number of moves it took the Yan strategy to win was ~55 while ours was ~40.
 Using the full deck, the winrates were ~6.5% for the Yan strategy and ~53% for our strategy with an average of 73 and 55 moves to win, respectively.

+# Future Work
+Firstly, clean up the code.
+Second, get closer to real traditional solitaire instead of the baby version.
+Last, employ rollouts similar to those in Yan and Bjarnason.
+Perhaps throw some machine learning in there for grant money and buzz.